monetamio/docs/en/framework/modules/api/README.md

 If a valid `stat` is defined, it will instead return the results of that stat.

+The `service` variable allows you to override the default API service for individual calls by providing one listed in configuration.

+If `return_raw` is set to true, the raw results will be returned through `callback` __instead__ of passing through `api.results`.

 <a href="#docs_home"><small>- back to top</small></a>

 --------------------------------------------------------------------------------